-Our shares have been approved for listing on Nasdaq under the symbol "INTA."
+We have applied to list shares of our common stock on Nasdaq Global Market under the symbol "INTA."

 Shares eligible for future sale

 Prior to this offering, there has been no public market for our common stock, and we cannot predict the effect, if any, that sales of shares or availability of any shares for sale will have on the market price of our common stock prevailing from time to time.
 Sales of substantial amounts of common stock (including shares issued on the exercise of options, warrants or convertible securities, if any) or the perception that such sales could occur, could adversely affect the market price of our common stock and our ability to raise additional capital through a future sale of securities.